-Our certified and experienced podiatrists and orthopedic surgeons use skilled surgical techniques and modern medical practices to care for your feet before, during, and after surgery.
+Our certified and experienced podiatrists use skilled surgical techniques and modern medical practices to care for your feet before, during, and after surgery.

 Bunions are bony developments that are often found around the big toe joint.
 They may be caused by frequently wearing high-heeled shoes, but they can also form due to genetics, work and stress, or activities and sports.

 Often, bunions have to be surgically corrected once they reach a certain size.
 The surgery is typically complete very quickly (in about an hour), and recovery is generally very fast.

 When toes become rigid and inflexible, they’re often known as hammertoes.
 This is due to deformities in the joints of the toes.
 Like bunions, hammertoes can develop for various reasons, but it’s often due to restrictive footwear, which makes the condition worsen over time.

 Surgery for hammertoes occurs on the soft tissue causing the joint to contract and remain rigid.
 Surgery time and recovery time are both minimal for this common procedure.